Brian Bosworth

-Brian Keith Bosworth (born March 9, 1965), nicknamed "The Boz," is an American former football linebacker and actor who played in the National Football League (NFL) for three seasons with the Seattle Seahawks.
-A two-time Dick Butkus Award winner during his college football career at Oklahoma, he also achieved notoriety for his outspoken comments and antics.
-Bosworth was selected by the Seahawks in the first round of the 1987 NFL supplemental draft, but his professional career would be cut short by injury.
+Brian Keith Bosworth (born March 9, 1965) is an American actor and former professional football linebacker who played in the National Football League (NFL) for three seasons with the Seattle Seahawks.
+Nicknamed "the Boz", he played college football for the Oklahoma Sooners, earning two Dick Butkus Awards and winning the 1986 Orange Bowl.
+Bosworth was selected by the Seahawks in the first round of the 1987 NFL supplemental draft, but his professional career was cut short by injury.
 After retiring as a player, Bosworth pursued an acting career.
-He was inducted to the College Football Hall of Fame in 2015.
+He was inducted into the College Football Hall of Fame in 2015.

 Early life

 Brian Bosworth was born in Oklahoma City, Oklahoma.
-He attended Macarthur High School in Irving, Texas, where he was a two-time consensus All-American for the football team.
+He attended MacArthur High School in Irving, Texas, where he was a two-time consensus All-American for the football team.
 He graduated in 1983.
 He was recruited to play football for the University of Oklahoma.

 College career

 Bosworth played linebacker for the Oklahoma Sooners for three seasons, from 1984 to 1986.
-He was recognized as a consensus first-team All-American in both his sophomore and junior years.
+He was recognized as a unanimous All-American in both his sophomore and junior years.

 Bosworth was barred from playing in the Orange Bowl following his junior year after he tested positive for steroids.
-He claimed that his use of steroids was medically prescribed by his doctor because of his injuries.
+He claimed that his use of steroids was medically prescribed by his doctor because of injuries.

 A strong-side inside linebacker throughout his college career, Bosworth was known for raising his level of play in big games.
 He was regarded as a great tackler, although he was occasionally criticized for tackling too high.
 The winner of the first two Butkus Awards as the nation's top college linebacker, he remains the only player ever to have won the accolade more than once.
 College Football News ranked him No. 30 on its list of the "100 Greatest College Players of All-Time".
 In October 1999, Bosworth was named to the Sports Illustrated NCAA Football All-Century Team as one of only nine linebackers on the squad.